 --force-with-leasewill fail if the remote has commits that are not available locally, for example if additional commits have been made by a colleague.
 By using

 --force, you ensure those commits are not overwritten and can fetch those changes if desired.

 Setting rebase to be default

 If you set the following in your repo’s

 git pullcommand, as it is implied by default.

 When contributing a patch, use this list as a checklist of Apache Arrow workflow:

-Submit the patch as a GitHub pull request against the master branch.
+Submit the patch as a GitHub pull request against the main branch.

 So that your pull request syncs with the GitHub issue, prefix your pull request title with the GitHub issue id (ex: GH-14866: [C++] Remove internal GroupBy implementation).
 Similarly prefix your pull request name with the JIRA issue id (ex: ARROW-767: [C++] Filesystem abstraction) in case the issue is still located in Jira.